The PGA Tour has World Golf Rankings. Tennis has ATP Tour Rankings.

 The NFL has Quarterback Ratings.
 The NBA has Player Efficiency Ratings.
 Baseball has a host of stats including On Base Percentage, Slugging Percentage, and good ol' fashioned Batting Average.

-Which NHC Tour data point(s) similarly rank players based primarily on quality play, rather than quantity of play?
+Which NHC Tour data point(s) similarly rank players based primarily on quality of play, rather than quantity of play?

 Well...er...ah...umm...uh, there really aren't any.